Cuba car crash fallout turns focus on dissidents' funds

 The report alleged that they were recruited by Cuban exiles in Miami but arrested before the Pope arrived in Havana.
 Their confessions were apparently held back for an opportune moment.

-Now it all appears intended to warn supporters of Cuba's opposition activists that their "activity against the constitutional order" is well known.'Not Libya'
+Now it all appears intended to warn supporters of Cuba's opposition activists that their "activity against the constitutional order" is well known.

 But the strong reaction may also suggest a degree of concern.